Ken P's Today in History

 • 1932 - Sonja Henie wins her 6th straight World Women's figure skating title.

-• 1936 - NHL record 32 points scored, New York Americans (28) and Montréal Maroons (24).
+• 1936 - NHL record 62 points scored in a game, New York Americans (28) and Montréal Maroons (24).

 • 1943 - William D Cox buys Philadelphia Phillies.

-• 1944 - Cincinnati Reds sign youngest baseball player, 15 year old Joe Nuxhall.
+• 1944 - Cincinnati Reds sign youngest baseball player, 15-year-old Joe Nuxhall.

 • 1951 - Three City College of New York basketball players admit to accepting bribes.